lookit/lookit-docs/docs/source/researchers-prep-stimuli.rst

 ``ffmpeg -i INPUTPATH -c:v libvpx -b:v 1000k -maxrate 1000k -bufsize 2000k -c:a libvorbis -b:a 128k -speed 2``

-Converting all your audio and video files can be easily automated in python.
+Converting all your audio and video files can be easily automated in Python.
 Here’s an example script that uses ffmpeg to convert all the m4a and wav files in a directory to mp3 and ogg files:

 .. code:: python